 Cold Damage or Stress

-This one is obviously more of an issue for those growing cannabis in cold weather regions, as heating indoor cannabis grow spaces is pretty easily solved.
+This one is obviously more of an issue for those growing cannabis in cold weather regions.
+Indoor cannabis plants can also be exposed to cold temperatures if the outside temperature is low, and they are using an intake fan.
 Cannabis plants are not fond of cold temperatures and will start to show signs of distress when the temps drop below 15 C (around 60 F) for long periods.

 Growth will not only slow right down, but the leaves will curl up, yellow, and begin displaying white patches along the outer edges.

 If you are planning an outdoor grow in a colder-than-ideal location, it's best to stick with strains that are known to deal with colder temps.
-You can also look into building a cheap and easy DIY greenhouse, and even add a small heater to the area if need be.
+You can also look into building a cheap and easy DIY greenhouse, and even add a small heater to the area if need be, and the same applies for cold indoor grow spaces.

 Leaves Displaying Strange Colors